Utilities¶

 - pres_dBs:

-vector containing amplitude values. - tones:
+n x 1vector containing amplitude values. - tones:

-vector containing frequency values for each response.
+n x 1vector containing frequency values for each response.

 collect_parameters¶